 In this post, I’ll assist you with that, by clarifying the contrasts between WordPress Multisite subdomain and subdirectory establishment.
 I’ll likewise take a gander at certain situations wherein you may require Multisite, and distinguish which subdomains and subdirectories may be better for each.
 I’ll likewise distinguish those situations where you must choose between limited options.

 Let’s get started and know these terms one by one.
 In this article we will discuss few things about Subdomain and Subdirectory and Which one should you prefer between the two?

 A subdomain can be referred to as a division of your domain where you can manage your existing site.
-It is a separate site which is connected to your main site.
-For example, you have a fitness blog, and now you wish to start selling some fitness equipment, you can create another website and link it your main blog site.
-This website will be called as a subdomain for the main site.
+It is a separate site that is connected to your main site.
+For example, you have a fitness blog, and now you wish to start selling some fitness equipment, you can create another website and link it to your main blog site.
+This website will be called a subdomain for the main site.
 A subdomain helps you efficiently organize your task.

-If there is any section by the left of the root URL of the site, then such site is a subdomain.
+If there is any section by the left of the root URL of the site, then such a site is a subdomain.
 For example, shop.abcsite.com is the subdomain of www.abcsite.com.

 Websites mostly use a subdomain if they have sites that are entirely different from the main site or if they want to organize various types of data for their website.

 - One of the most significant benefits of having subdomains is that if you wish to have two sites one staging and one live site and want Google to do not rank your staging site, you can easily resort to a subdomain.
 This way you can do all your work on the Staging site and can later push it on the live site when you are done.

 - If you wish to sell your products in different countries having different languages then having a subdomain will be the best option for you.

 - If your market is huge, then you can segment your market in these subdomains.
 You can also take the help of subdomains to target a specific market such as Food items, Groceries, Reading items, etc.